![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 My new home was also surrounded by a fabulous woodsy paradise: many square miles of undeveloped, gently hilled woodlands.
 In the early days, our house sat at the end of a quarter-mile long dead end road in the woods, with just a handful of other houses along its length.

-Though that meant a quarter mile walk each morning and another each afternoon from the school bus stop at the far end, I didn't much mind it.
+Though that meant a quarter mile walk each morning and another each afternoon between the school bus stop at the far end and home, I didn't much mind it.

 On the other hand, despite being the oldest of my parents' brood, I always felt like a little guy at school.
 Mostly because there were so many bullies there who were taller and heavier and stronger than me.